ansost/easy-to-read/README.md

 the LLM analysis is in there.
 For the Readme, you can take the section below:

 # LLM/ Llama
-Our main analysis was predicting the number of statements and the statement spans.
-This was done using LLAMA-3-70B-Instruct.
-The model was run over resources provided by [Kisski](https://kisski.gwdg.de/), part of the Gwdg Göttingen.
+The LLM for our analysis was run over resources provided by [Kisski](https://kisski.gwdg.de/), part of Gwdg Göttingen.
+Seeds were used for every query to ensure replicability.
+> Note that the seed feature is stil in its beta.
+For more information on seeds, see OpenAI's [documentation](https://platform.openai.com/docs/api-reference/chat/create).

 To reproduce our results, you have to: